Video2Act: A Dual-System Video Diffusion Policy with Robotic Spatio-Motional Modeling: Introduction

-\begin{itemize} \item {We systematically analyze VDM representations in robotic settings, revealing that they capture stable structural and motion-consistent features that are robust to robot arm and wrist-camera dynamics.} \item {We propose Video2Act, which explicitly integrates spatio-motional representations through Spatial Filtering Operators and FFT into VLA model learning, enabling the model to understand what to manipulate and how to move.} \item {We develop an asynchronous dual-system strategy, where the VDM acts as a slow perceptual system and the DiT head as a fast execution system, enabling adaptive and stable action generation under high-frequency inputs.} \end{itemize}
+\item We conduct a systematic motivation analysis of VDM representations in robotic settings, revealing that they capture stable structural and motion-consistent features that are robust to robot arm and wrist-camera dynamics.

+\item {We propose Video2Act, which explicitly incorporates spatio-motional representations into VLA model learning via Spatial Filtering Operators and FFT, enabling the model to reason about what to manipulate and how to move.} \item We introduce a representation-driven dual-system architecture, where a VDM-based System 2 extracts temporally coherent spatio-motional representations to guide a fast DiT-based System 1 for stable and adaptive action generation. \end{itemize}